Gated Vs Ungated Content: the Great Marketing Debate

 The key is to find a balance between the two.

 “The key is finding the right balance and choosing the right topics to use as gated content.
-Content targeting users higher in the funnel should always be ungated in order to build brand awareness and trust in this initial stage of interest.”
+Content targeting users higher in the marketing funnel should always be ungated in order to build brand awareness and trust in this initial stage of interest.”

 “Gated content should only be for content geared towards users further along in their purchasing journey for content that is of higher value and actionable.”